jdhitsolutions/PSTypeExtensionTools/docs/Add-PSTypeExtension.md

 ## PARAMETERS

 ### -MemberName
-The name of your type extension
+The name of your type extension.

 ```yaml
 Type: String